 3. Do a Comparative Market Analysis Before Buying3.
 Do a Comparative Market Analysis Before Buying

-Knowing what to offer on a home can be more of an art than a science.
-To make things easier, your agent can run a comparative market analysis (CMA).
+Knowing what to offer in a home can be more art than science.
+Your agent can run a comparative market analysis (CMA) to simplify things.
 This can determine what the property should be worth based on recent sales prices of comparable properties.
-It looks at several factors, including current home sales volume, tax assessment history, square footage, location, and many more.
-Every real estate brokerage has its own unique formula for working one out.
+It looks at several factors, including current home sales volume, tax assessment history, square footage, location, etc. Every real estate brokerage has its unique formula for working one out.

-For buyers competing against cash-offers, a good CMA can level the playing field by telling you what kind of offer to make.
-Keep in mind that a CMA is not the same as an appraisal, which may come back with a different number than you did.
-Any shortfall between the appraised value and your offer will have to be covered out of pocket.
+For buyers competing against cash offers, a good CMA can level the playing field by telling you what kind of offer to make.
+Remember that a CMA is not the same as an appraisal, which may come back with a different number than you did.
+You will cover any shortfall between your offer’s appraised value out of pocket.

 4. Bid Higher If Other Foreclosures are Selling Quickly4.
 Bid Higher If Other Foreclosures are Selling Quickly

-There’s no clear way to know what the bank’s bottom line is.
-If you’re seeing a lot of foreclosed homes selling in your area, then you must work closely with your agent to craft the best offer.
-This should be backed up by your preapproval letter (if financing) and a minimum of contingencies.
+There’s no clear way to know the bank’s bottom line.
+If you’re seeing a lot of foreclosed homes selling in your area, you must work closely with your agent to craft the best offer.
+Your pre-approval letter (if financing) should be backed up by a minimum of contingencies.
 Most foreclosures are already heavily discounted, so bidding too low might be a bad start.
-When operating in a competitive market, you may have to offer the asking price or a little above to beat out multiple bids.
+When operating in a competitive market, you may have to offer the asking price or a little above to beat multiple bids.

 5. Be Aware that You’ll be Buying the Foreclosed Home in ‘As-Is’ Condition5.
 Be Aware that You’ll be Buying the Foreclosed Home in ‘As-Is’ Condition

-Experienced New York buyers will know that this is ‘buyer beware’ territory.
-This is never truer than with foreclosures, which are always sold in ‘as-is’ condition.
-This means you’ll have no way to guarantee what state the property is in.
-For all you know, it could be a total wreak and require as much cash as you’ve already paid for it to get it back up to code.
-It’s the main risk factor with buying foreclosures and why experienced buyers should only handle them.
+Experienced New York buyers will know this is ‘buyer beware‘ territory.
+This is never truer than foreclosures, always sold in ‘as-is’ condition.
+This means you’ll have no way to guarantee the property’s state.
+For all you know, it could be a total wreck and require as much cash as you’ve already paid for it to get it back up to code.
+It’s the leading risk factor with buying foreclosures and why experienced buyers should only handle them.

 Final ThoughtsFinal Thoughts

 For those willing to brave the risks, foreclosure investing can be a great way to pick up a bargain.
-The risks are big but so are the returns if you play your cards right.
-To learn more about foreclosure investing and investing in general, Elika Real Estate is here is to help.
+The stakes are big, but the returns are great if you play your cards.
+The Foreclosure Process in New York State